nihospr01/OpenSpeechPlatform-2020B/README.md

 **Figure 2:** RT-MHA software block diagram with signal flow.

+#### Subband Decomposition
-**Subband Decomposition:** In the RT-MHA, subband decomposition is provided to divide the full frequency spectrum into multiple frequency regions called “subbands”.
+In the RT-MHA, subband decomposition is provided to divide the full frequency spectrum into multiple frequency regions called “subbands”.
 This decomposition enables independent gain control of the HA system in each frequency region using different WDRC parameters.
 The decomposition is implemented as a bank of 6 finite impulse response (FIR) filters (Subband-1 to 6 in Figure 2) whose frequency responses are shown in Figure 3.
 Each of the 6 FIR filters has 193 taps, equivalent to a latency of ((193-1)/2)/32 kHz) = 3 ms. The filters are designed in MATLAB and the resulting filters are saved in `.flt` files for inclusion with the RT-MHA software.
 Bandwidths and upper and lower cut-off frequencies of these filters are determined according to a set of critical frequency values.
 It is possible for users to modify the MATLAB scripts to use FIR filters of different length and different number of subbands.
 This change requires recompiling the library.

 ![Figure 3](images/Filterbank.png)

 **Figure 3:** Frequency response of the 6-channel filter bank.

-**Wide Dynamic Range Compression (WDRC):** The WDRC technique is one of the essential building blocks of a HA [2].
+#### Wide Dynamic Range Compression

+The WDRC technique is one of the essential building blocks of a HA [2].
 The purpose of a WDRC system is to modify the volume of the audio signal arriving at the user's ear in such a way as to make the output sound as audible, comfortable, and intelligible as possible for the user.
 At a high level, the WDRC amplifies quiet sounds (40-50 dB SPL), attenuates loud sounds (85-100 dB SPL), and applies a variable gain for everything in between [3].
 In the RT-MHA, the WDRC algorithm is a based on a version of Prof. James Kates [4] and developed in MATLAB.
 We ported this module to ANSI C and provided as a library in source code.
 The implemented WDRC is a multi-channel system, in which the gain control is realized independently in each subband.
 The amount of gain in each subband is a frequency dependent, non-linear function of the input signal power.
 Basically, the overall WDRC algorithm is based on envelope detection (Peak Detector) and non-linear amplification (Compression Rule) as illustrated in Figure 4, with primary control parameters: compression ratio (CR), attack time (AT), release time (RT), and upper and lower kneepoints (K_{up} and K_{low}) [5].
 In each subband, a peak detector tracks the envelope variations of the input subband signal and estimates the signal power accordingly.
 Then the amount of gain to apply will be determined based on a compression rule of the estimated input power level given by the peak detector.
 The AT and RT are illustrated in Figure 5, which are affected by the tracking ability of the peak detector.
 The CR, K_{up} and K_{low} are the control parameters for determining the compression rule, as shown in Figure 6.
 These WDRC parameters for each subband can be specified at compile time and changed at run time using the user device.

 ![Figure 4](images/WDRC.png)